 The test environment has to be kept relatively simple in order to ensure comparable results between the individual measurements.
 Reproducibility is vital in the performance diagnostic consideration of an entire team in everyday training.

 This is best achieved by selecting a simple jump variant.
-The 2 most common variants are the Counter Movement Jump (CMJ) and the Drop Jump (DJ).
-Both variants are easy to learn, safe to perform and easy to reproduce.
+The 3 most common variants are the Squat Jump (SJ), Countermovement Jump (CMJ) and Drop Jump (DJ).
+All 3 variants are easy to learn, safe to perform and easy to reproduce.
 The DJ should work with a constant starting height, which is between 30 – 50 cm above the floor.
-In order to further standardize the two jump variations, athletes should place their hands on their hips when performing the jump.
+In order to further standardize the 3 jump variations, athletes should place their hands on their hips when performing the jump.
 This prevents the athletes from taking the momentum with their arms.
-Alternatively, both variants can also be performed with one leg.
+Alternatively, all variants can also be performed with one leg.
 It should be noted that a separate exercise should be created for this in order to keep the recorded data clean.

 Conclusions on the training

-If someone can jump high, it does not necessarily mean that he or she can automatically run fast.
-But it can be a good indicator of a certain potential about an athlete’s ability to sprint compared to other athletes who cannot jump that high.
+If someone can jump high, it does not necessarily mean that he or she can automatically run fast or perform in strength training.
+But it can be a good indicator of a certain potential about an athlete’s ability compared to other athletes who cannot jump that high.

 In practice, it is usually not technology that is the problem with non-meaningful data, but the lack of willingness of athletes to perform 1-2 jumps with full intend.
 According to this, a coach should always create a stimulating test environment and explain what you want to achieve with the gained insights.
 For example, it can help the athlete to display the measured data during testing in order to set a competitive stimulus.